 - Whether the users of VaR understand the limitations (of the tool) and the implications of those limitations?

 - Risk management is concerned with extreme events or large deviations from what is expected.
 The most common tool we use for measuring the above is variance, an average (of sorts) of all the deviations from the mean.
 Although we use it is as the key tool for calculating VaR, it is not the most appropriate.
 Higher order factors that measure symmetry or length & thickness of tails would be more accurate.

 - VaR uses data from all events to evaluate the impact of extreme events.
 VaR is forced to do this because, by definition, extreme events do not occur frequently enough to generate sufficient data.
 The downside is that extreme events have much higher means and variances.
 This means that if VaR (somehow) did use extreme events, it would lead to a much higher Value at Risk estimate.

 - Given that the object of risk management is to understand risk exposures and neutralize them, there is a strong emphasis on supplementing VAR with scenario analysis or sensitivity testing.

 Value at Risk (VaR) is a market risk measurement approach that uses historical market trends and volatilities to estimate the likelihood that a given portfolio’s losses will exceed a certain amount.

-VaR measures the largest loss likely to be suffered on a portfolio or a position over a holding period (usually 1 to 10 days) with a given probability (confidence level).
-As an example, assuming a 99% confidence level, a VaR of 1 million US dollars means that the there is only a one percent chance that losses will exceed the 1 million US dollar figure over the next ten days.
+VaR measures the largest loss that a portfolio or position is likely to suffer over a holding period (usually 1 to 10 days) with a given probability (confidence level).
+As an example, assuming a 99% confidence level, a VaR of 1 million US dollars means that there is only a one percent chance that losses will exceed the 1 million US dollar figure over the next ten days.
 It is also “fashionable” to refer to this loss as the one day in 100 days loss.